 Continuing with the rustic floor theme in Minecraft, players can continue using logs to make their homes feel cozy and rustic.
 By using a combination of three types of logs such as oak logs, dark oak logs, and spruce logs, players can lay them down like:

-• Players can start by placing the dark oak log and placing it in a corner, then placing five after alternating it.
+- Players can start by placing the dark oak log in a corner, then placing five after alternating it.

 Miscellaneous

-Moving on, let’s discuss a few designs that are just filled with random items, such as barrels and miscellaneous items that players can use.
+Moving on, let’s discuss a few designs filled with random items, such as barrels and miscellaneous items that players can use.

 Barrels

-• Players want to place down the barrel in a way that is placed vertically first, and it is to be placed alternatingly.
+- Players want to place down the barrel in an alternating pattern, starting vertically and then horizontally.

-• With that, place down the barrels in a horizontal pattern and alternate and fill the space between each block.
+- With that, place the barrels down in a horizontal pattern, alternate, and fill the space between each block.

 Kelp Block